Avon High School (Connecticut): Spring

 The crew team has won multiple Connecticut Public Schools Rowing Association (CPSRA) state championship races, as well as many local races and titles.
 In the 2013 CPSRA championship, the girls' team won the Founder's Trophy for the varsity coxed four event.
 In the 2022 CPSRA championship, the boys' team won the Henry Petty Cup for varsity coxed four event.
 They often compete in the Head of the Charles Regatta.

-Avon High School's Club Sport, Ultimate Frisbee won the Division II State Championship (2015) for Ultimate Frisbee.
+Avon High School's club sport, Ultimate Frisbee, won the Division I State Championship in 2018.